 At one point or another everyone is at risk of burnout.
 Those that work in a high stress or high demand job are at highest risk and let’s face it: birth professionals fall into that category.
 Birth is unpredictable, highly emotional and can be long and complicated.
 It is normal for birth professionals to have periods of time when they question the work they do, the value of their services or feel like they are stretched too thin.
 For some, a different path or line of work is a better choice, but for many, burnout can be minimized or avoided with some of the following adjustments.

-Stay organized - There are some easy ways to manage client information and paperwork.
-YourDoulaBiz.com offers a online tool for client management, or you can use other electronic resources to track clients, accept payments, view birth plans, etc. Spend time updating your records each week during your designated work hours.
+There are some easy ways to manage client information and paperwork.
+Find an online tool for client management that is easy to use and helps keep track of your schedule, manage clients, accept payments, etc. If you are keeping medical records, be sure to use a HIPPA compliant app.
+Spend time updating your records each week during your designated work hours.

-We hope this post helps you realize you are not alone, this happens to everyone at some point or another.
+We hope this article helps you realize you are not alone and this happens to everyone at some point or another.
 You can avoid future burn out or get through it if you are in the thick of it now, and become an even better birth professional.

 Plumtree Baby, LLC